SamEggert/Math-Champs/README.md

 2. Open `Math Champs.xcodeproj` in Xcode
 3. Build and run the project (requires Xcode 14+ and iOS 16.6+)

+## A Fond Farewell

+Math Champs went offline at the end of January 2025.
+Thank you to all our users who made this journey amazing!

 ## Contact

-If you have any questions about the implementation or architecture decisions, please feel free to reach out.
+If you have any questions about the implementation or want to discuss how this project helped you, please reach out.